 Plus, when life is stable and activities follow routine, it’s hard to change since usually we just fall right into habit.
 So, it’ll probably be easier to work on personal goals since everything is in flux and nothing is routine.

 Taking It a Step Further

-We like so much that others kindly greet strangers, so we have to ask ourselves, why don’t we do it?
-We have on occasion, but it never really sticks and we fall back into our old habits.
-So now seems to be the perfect time to become that person that greets you so kindly and genuinely that you think to yourself “this person must be from a small town in the Midwest”.
+We have been the ones to initiate a greeting on occasion, but it never really sticks and we fall back into our old habits.
+So now seems to be the perfect time to become that person that greets you so kindly and genuinely that you think to yourself “this person must be from a small town in the Midwest”!